weepots/macosai/README.md

 # macosai
 Final Year Project
 This project involves a fullstack application that uses Vapor to server CoreML services as RestAPIs to a frontend React Application.
 CoreML models are obtained from the CoreML zoo.
+Checkout the Image Editor UI integration in the imageEditor branch.

 ## CoreML Model Services
 ### Background Remover